fauxir/easybank-landing-page/easybank-landing-page-master/README.md

 HTML CSS JavaScript	was used for this project

+EasyBank landing page completed with vanilla Javascript, HTML and CSS.
+The main purpose exercise the basics of each language.
+All the assests and design for the website we're provided by FontEndMentor.

 •	Created a mobile first responsive design using predefined assets and guidelines.
 •	Implemented flexbox and grid
 •	Correctly used HTML tags and meta tags